zhouaea/ElectricTaste/README.md

 - C. F. Dalziel and W. R. Lee.
 1968.
 Reevaluation of lethal electric currents.
 IEEE Transactions on Industry and General Applications, IGA-4, 5, 467–476.
   - Cited from some other papers, saying 200 micro amps is well below lethal range

-Also check out the only textbook on this subject to my knowledge as of the time of writing this: https://www.amazon.com/exec/obidos/ASIN/0198849621/books24x7com.
+**Also, check out the only textbook on this subject to my knowledge as of the time of writing this: *Multisensory Experiences: Where the Senses Meet Technology***